Hyuto/Hyuto.github.io/v3-beta/content/blog/cnn-keras-cv-0-996-tpu/index.md

 # Training

 Here we use Kfold CV to split our data by 15 and build model at each fold.
-At the callbacks we use `f(x) = 1e-3 * 0.95 ** x` for our LR Scheduler and do Checkpoint at best `val_acc` score.
+At the callbacks we use $f(x) = 0.001 \times 0.95^x$ for our LR Scheduler and do Checkpoint at **best _val_acc_** score.

-Note that Tensorflow distribution strategy haven't supported ImageDataGenerator by this [issue](https://github.com/tensorflow/tensorflow/issues/34346) so instead use that at `fit_generator` we just have to extract Augmentation data by looping through and done training by `fit`.
+Note that Tensorflow distribution strategy haven't supported `ImageDataGenerator` by this [issue](https://github.com/tensorflow/tensorflow/issues/34346) so instead use that at `fit_generator` we just have to extract Augmentation data by looping through and done training by `fit`.

 ```python
 # Init